bethanygardner/gender-bias-names-public/analysis/exp2_analysis_supplementary.md

     ## GndrRtngCnt -0.059 -0.012
     ## Cvfll:GndRC -0.010 -0.053 -0.299

-Compared to the main analysis including OTHER responses, the intercept has a larger p-value, the difference between the First and Full Name conditions is no longer trending, and the Name Gender Rating is the same.
+Compared to the main analysis including *other* responses, the intercept has a larger p-value, the difference between the First and Full Name conditions is no longer trending, and the Name Gender Rating is the same.